MicrosoftDocs/dynamics365smb-docs/business-central/shopify/synchronize-items.md

 * **To Shopify**: Pictures of items are exported to Shopify.
 * **From Shopify**: Images from Shopify are imported to [!INCLUDE[prod_short](../includes/prod_short.md)].

-Image synchronization can be initialized in the two ways described below.
+Image synchronization can be initialized in the two ways described in the next sections in this article.

 ### Sync product images from the Shopify shop page